Shading Northern Windows

 For areas from Brisbane and South the keys are:

-- Keep direct sun off the window during December January and February.
+- Keep direct sun off the window during the summer months of; December January and February.

 To minimise shading of the window in winter the shading needs to be around 20% of H above the top of the glass.